-While there are other temporary benefit plan provisions and changes that are now allowed due to the public health emergency, summarized below are only those provisions directly impacted by the public health emergency extension.
+While there are other temporary benefit plan provisions and changes that are allowed due to the public health emergency, below you will find a summary of only those provisions directly impacted by the Emergency Period extension.

-Benefit Plan Changes in Effect Through the End of the Emergency Period
+Benefit Plan Changes in Effect through the End of the EMERGENCY PERIOD

+COVID-19 Testing.
+All group health plans must cover COVID-19 tests and other services resulting in the order for a test without cost-sharing, prior authorization, or medical management and includes both traditional and non-traditional care settings in which a COVID-19 test is ordered or administered.

+COVID-19 Vaccines.
+All non-grandfathered group health plans must cover COVID-19 vaccines (including cost of administering) and related office visit costs without cost-sharing; this applies, to both in-network and out-of-network providers, but a plan can implement cost-sharing after the Emergency Period expires for services provided out-of-network.

-- COVID-19 Testing.
-All group health plans must cover COVID-19 tests and other services resulting in the order for a test without cost-sharing, prior authorization, or medical management and includes both traditional and non-traditional care settings in which a COVID-19 test is ordered or administered. - Excepted Benefits and COVID-19 Testing.
-An Employee Assistance Program ("EAP") will not be considered to provide significant medical benefits solely because it offers benefits for diagnosis and testing for COVID-19 during the Emergency Period and therefore, will be able to maintain status as an excepted benefit. - Expanded Telehealth and Remote Care Services.
+Excepted Benefits and COVID-19 Testing.
+An Employee Assistance Program ("EAP") will not be considered to provide significant medical benefits solely because it offers benefits for diagnosis and testing for COVID-19 during the Emergency Period and therefore, will be able to maintain status as an excepted benefit.

+My Benefit Advisor

+Expanded Telehealth and Remote Care Services.
 Large employers (51 or more employees) with plan years that begin before the end of the Emergency Period may offer telehealth or other remote care services to employees (and their dependents) who are not eligible for other group health plan coverage offered by the employer.

-- Summary of Benefits and Coverage ("SBC") Changes.
-Group health plans may notify plan members of changes as soon as practicable and are not held to the 60-day advance notice requirement for changes affecting the SBC during the plan year or for the reversal of COVID-19 changes once the Emergency Period expires, provided the plan members are timely made aware of any increase and/or decrease in plan benefits summarized on the SBC. - Grandfathered plans.
-If a grandfathered plan enhanced benefits related to COVID-19 for the duration of the Emergency Period (e.g. added telehealth or reduced or eliminated cost-sharing), the plan will not lose grandfathered status if the changes are later reversed when the Emergency Period expires. - Benefit Plan Changes in Effect Through the end of the Outbreak Period
+Summary of Benefits and Coverage ("SBC") Changes.

+Group health plans may notify plan members of changes as soon as practicable and are not held to the 60-day advance notice requirement for changes affecting the SBC during the plan year or for the reversal of COVID-19 changes once the Emergency Period expires, provided the plan members are timely made aware of any increase and/or decrease in plan benefits summarized on the SBC.

+Grandfathered plans.
+If a grandfathered plan enhanced benefits related to COVID-19 for the duration of the Emergency Period (e.g. added telehealth or reduced or eliminated cost-sharing), the plan will not lose grandfathered status if the changes are later reversed when the Emergency Period expires.

+Benefit Plan Changes in Effect through the End of the OUTBREAK PERIOD